zhenfan19911991/day95spaceinvaders/README.md

 # Space Invaders Game

-Desktop verison of the classic arcade game Space Invaders where you shoot down alien ships.
+Desktop version of the classic arcade game Space Invaders where you shoot down alien ships.

 ## Example Output